Biden visits Lockheed plant as weapons stockpile strained

 The Russian invasion offers the U.S. and European defense industry a big opportunity to bolster profits as lawmakers from Washington to Warsaw are primed to increase defense spending in response to Russian aggression.
 Defense contractors, however, face the same supply chain and labor shortage challenges that other manufacturers are facing, along with some others that are specific to the industry.

-Biden will visit Lockheed Martin’s facility in Troy, Alabama, which has the capacity to manufacture about 2,100 Javelins per year.
-The trip comes as he presses Congress to quickly approve his request for an additional $33 billion in security and economic assistance for Kyiv.
+Lockheed Martin’s facility in Troy, Alabama has the capacity to manufacture about 2,100 Javelins per year.
+Biden’s trip overlapped with his push for an additional $33 billion in security and economic assistance for Kyiv.
 Senate Majority Leader Chuck Schumer, D-N.Y., said Monday he hoped quick bipartisan agreement on the security package could be reached so the Senate could begin considering it “as early as next week.”

-A White House official, who was not authorized to comment publicly and insisted on anonymity, said the Pentagon is working with defense contractors “to evaluate the health of weapons systems’ production lines and examine bottlenecks” in the manufacturing process.
-The administration is also considering a range of options, if needed, to boost production of Javelins and Stingers, the official said.

 Pentagon press secretary John Kirby said Monday that America’s military readiness is not dependent on one system.
 He said that every time the Pentagon develops a package of weapons and systems to send to Ukraine, the chairman of the Joint Chiefs of Staff and the department do an assessment on what the impact will be on readiness.